OC Vibe: OC Riverwalk

 The portion of the Santa Ana River that passes nearby the ARTIC in May 2015, displaying the lack of water flow typical for most of the year.

 The City of Anaheim is currently in the early planning stages of further development of the area of OC Vibe that borders the Santa Ana River, which the city's name of Anaheim derives its name.
-In its current state, the portion of the Santa Ana River set for development is typically dry most of the year, only flowing when runoff water from winter rains is sufficient enough to allow for consistent flow.
+In its current state, the portion of the Santa Ana River set for development is typically dry most of the year, only flowing when runoff water from winter rains is sufficient to allow for consistent flow.
 When constructed, the OC Riverwalk, a project expected to cost over $200 million, will allow for year-round water flow via inflatable dams, alongside further development of the Santa Ana River Trail with the construction of two new pedestrian bridges and creation of further river facilities.
 The City of Anaheim has been given a $5 million grant from the United States Department of Transportation to help aid in the development.

 Features

+OC Vibe during early construction in November 2024.

-Once fully completed, OC Vibe will encompass around 100 acres of the Platinum Triangle district of Anaheim, with twenty acres of land being dedicated to four parks, two hotels, an amphitheater, a music hall, multiple restaurants alongside the opening of a market hall, new apartments and office spaces, and three parking garages.
+Once fully completed, OC Vibe will encompass around 100 acres of the Platinum Triangle district of Anaheim, with twenty acres of land being dedicated to four parks, two hotels, an amphitheater, a music hall, multiple restaurants alongside the opening of a market hall named Katella Commons, new apartments and office spaces, and three parking garages.